Screen Quality - all you need to know

 TVs that are certified Ultra HD go one step further.
 Every single pixel in a certified Ultra HD TV is red, green or blue, resulting in peak brightness and deeper blacks.
 They also have to include HDR.

 Want to find out more about 4K TVs?
-Visit our 4K TV guide to see the difference the best quality TV screens can make to your vieiwing experience.
+Visit our 4K TV guide to see the difference the best quality TV screens can make to your viewing experience.

 View the 4K TV guide now